 - have lived together as spouses

-- represented to others that they were in fact married and
+- represented to others that they were married and

-- have actually agreed to be married to one another.
+- have agreed to be married to one another.

-If only two out of the three components listed above are met then there is no common law marriage.
+If only two out of the three components listed above are met, there is no common-law marriage.

 Affidavit of Informal Marriage

-An official document can be signed and registered with your county clerk stating that you are from this point forward common law married.
+An official document can be signed and registered with your county clerk stating that you are common law married from this point forward.
 This makes your informal marriage more formal (try to wrap your head around that).

-If you are married whether by common law or ceremonially the only way to get a divorce is the “standard” way like any other married couple.
-There is no separate common law divorce that you would be able to get.
+Suppose you are married, whether by common law or ceremonially, the only way to get a divorce is the "standard" way like any other married couple.
+There is no separate common law divorce that you would get.

 Annulment vs. Divorce

 An annulment is something altogether different as opposed to a divorce.
 A divorce is the voiding of a marriage that at one time was valid.
-An annulment is the declaration that a marriage was never valid and was therefore void from the get-go.
+An annulment is a declaration that a marriage was never good and was therefore void from the get-go.

 This means that after an annulment is granted, it would be as if your marriage never actually took place.
-Property would still be divided in an annulment and there would be orders issued by a court regarding any children of the voided marriage.
+The property would still be divided in dissolution, and a court would issue orders regarding any children of the voided marriage.